machinetranslate/machinetranslate.org/applications/social-networks.md

 ---
-description: Machine translation in social media content
+description: Machine translation for social media
 ---

 # Social Networks

-**Social networks** such as Facebook or Twitter have inserted machine translation technology that allows readers to get the translation of specific content of their choice.
-The machine translation quality is adequate for understanding purposes.
+Machine translation for **social networks** such as Facebook or Twitter is the translation of specific content chosen by the reader.
+The machine translation is used for gisting.

-In YouTube, the speech recognition technology generates automatic closed captions, which users can choose to machine translate into several languages.
-Its quality depends greatly on the speech recognition performance.

-### Scope
 While the static content of social networks is human-translated, machine translation is used for **user-generated content**.

+### Content types

+- Comments
+- Reviews
+- Posts

+In YouTube, machine translation is used in automatic closed captions.